donny/cardinal/README.md

 The app is implemented by three main classes:

 - [`email_handler.py`](https://github.com/donny/cardinal/blob/master/email_handler.py) that handles incoming email requests from users.
 It saves users' information in Google Cloud Datastore.
-- [`fetch.py`](https://github.com/donny/cardinal/blob/master/fetch.py) is invoked by a GAE cron job service every two hours to retrieve new OzBargain deals, process them, and save them in Google Cloud Datastore.
+- [`fetch.py`](https://github.com/donny/cardinal/blob/master/fetch.py) is invoked by a GAE cron job service every hour to retrieve new OzBargain deals, process them, and save them in Google Cloud Datastore.
 - [`notify.py`](https://github.com/donny/cardinal/blob/master/notify.py) is also invoked by a GAE cron job service to get registered users and new deals; find matching keywords; and send email notifications.

 We use Python set operations (e.g. `intersection()`) to find matching keywords between deals and users: